Britastic/githubIsFun/collaboration_bash.md

 	~~~
 This sends your commits (which describe your changes) to your copy of the online repository - the fork created in step 1.

 5. Switch to your internet browser and pull up your fork of the repository.
-Submit a pull request from your fork (look for a green button
+Submit a pull request from your fork to the original online repository (look for a green button
 somewhere on the repository page).
 Add any desired comments and finally click the green "Submit pull request" button.

 6. To update your local copy of the repository from the central repository will require two steps.
 First, you must